Thedevelop3r/dice/README.md

 A casino console in Rust — **zero external crates**, including its own PRNG and its own raw-terminal input (direct `termios(3)` FFI, no `crossterm`).
-Twenty-four tables across four rooms, every one of them animated, every one able to run itself with nobody watching — and a whole casino that keeps running on its own thread while you play something else.
+Twenty-four tables across four rooms, every one of them animated, every one able to run itself with nobody watching — a whole casino that keeps running on its own thread while you play something else, and an operations centre to watch the lot of it from.

 ```
 cargo run --release